Anxiety, panic attacks and me

 Anxiety can be horrible, uncontrollable and sometimes debilitating .
 It can come up out of nowhere.
 There are different levels of anxiety too.
 Some people, like me have much higher levels of anxiety and are pretty sensitive to it.
 This can sometimes cause panic attacks.
 Other people have lower levels of anxiety and can remain calm and collected all of the time.
 I wish i was like that and maybe one day i will be! 🙂

 I think It is generally very misunderstood.
 For me, panic attacks are very physical, and the symptoms can be so severe that people often believe they are having a heart attack or something as severe.
 The chest can feel sore for days after an attack.
+I often retreat to the comfort of my home for days on end after a social outing.

 There is such a stigma attached to any ‘mental’ illness.
 The kind of stigma that has people avoiding conversations around said illness but I think it is more common then people think.
 A lot of us are so reluctant to get a diagnosis/be labelled for fear of ridicule/rejection, that we don’t get the help we need and often suffer in silence.